brgillis/SHE_PPT/README.md

 ```

 ## Main Programs Available
-> `Describe here each executable Elements program provided by this project.`

 SHE_PPT is not a standard package with executables that are run in the SHE pipeline, but instead a package with a lot of the important infrastructure used by all of the other packages.
 These include: